 Basic information about returns and use of adults.
 These tables store information concerning total hatchery returns and broodstock (hatchery origin and unmarked fish) used for spawning.
 “Returns” refers to the number of fish that return to and are collected by a hatchery facility or hatchery complex (HatcheryReturns table).
 "Broodstock" refers to the hatchery origin and unmarked fish (males, females, and jacks) that were actually spawned in a hatchery facility or hatchery complex (BroodstockSpawning table).

 B1.
-HLI_HatcheryReturns Table
+HatcheryReturns Table

 This table stores hatchery returns high level indicators.
 “Returns” are defined as the fish that return to and are collected by a hatchery facility or hatchery complex, under a specific program.
-[Two alternate keys are enforced in this table: 1) StockID + HatcheryFacilityName + ReturnYear; 2) TimeSeriesID + ReturnYear.]
+[Two multi-field keys are enforced in this table: 1) StockID + HatcheryFacilityName + ReturnYear; 2) TimeSeriesID + ReturnYear.]
 (Back to Table of Contents)